 We booked through our casa, but this was basically our tour.

 Rum cocktail in hand + sunset + mogotes (those stand alone hills you’ll see in all of my pictures) = something I want to do all the time.
+The Mogote Cafe and the lookout at Finca Agroecologica El Paraiso are great places to catch the sunset.

 Ok… so “up the road” is a biiit of an exaggeration, but it’s only about 1.5 hours from Viñales.
 Mostly on a bumpy dirt road, with lots of veering to avoid goats, dogs, horses, turkeys, humans, etc. But the beach is worth it: